sharpecs/maali/README.md

 ### *Flutter is an open source framework for building beautiful, natively compiled, multi-platform applications from a single codebase*.

-As a data analyst this framework allows me to develop tools quickly for the capturing, structuring and modelling of data offering features like a rich UI, high perfromance and a fast development process.
+As a data analyst this framework allows me to develop tools quickly for the capturing, structuring and modelling of data offering features like a rich UI, high performance and a fast development process.

 ## Architecture

 The architecture used here is based on the standard Flutter skeleton template which applies some best practices in structuring a new project.
-State management is included with a simple class from the Flutter SDK which provides (Provider) change notifications to it's listeners.
-This approach requires a model-view-controller configuration with services.
+State management is included with a simple class (Provider) from the Flutter SDK that provides change notifications to listeners.
+This approach uses a model-view-controller configuration with services.

 <figure>
     <center>